gkusnir/photoserver/README.md

 Later I worked on automating the test environment setup as described in the article [How To Automate Jenkins Setup with Docker and Jenkins Configuration as Code](https://www.digitalocean.com/community/tutorials/how-to-automate-jenkins-setup-with-docker-and-jenkins-configuration-as-code).
 Unfortunately the docker build command did not work for some permission issues.

 The solution was to set up a docker in docker ([Docker in Docker](https://itnext.io/docker-in-docker-521958d34efd)).
-After starting docker in docker with `docker run -ti -v /var/run/docker.sock:/var/run/docker.sock docker` the above build command worked.
+After starting docker in docker with `docker run -ti --rm -v /var/run/docker.sock:/var/run/docker.sock -v /absolute/path/to/jcasc-folder:/jcasc docker` the above build command worked.

-To run the just created jenkins:jcasc docker image use os not the docker-in-docker: `docker run --name jenkins --rm -p 8080:8080 jenkins:jcasc`
+To run the just created jenkins:jcasc docker image use os not the docker-in-docker: `docker run --name jenkins --rm -p 8080:8080 jenkins:jcasc`.
+To mount external jenkins_home folder use `docker run -v /media/data/projects/gkusnir/photoserver/jenkins_home:/var/jenkins_home --name jenkins --rm -p 8080:8080 jenkins:jcasc`.
+This way the jenkins_home folder can be backed up after the container is stopped and even removed.

 ## GitLab
 I tried to run gitlab in docker to try it out.
 After trying I decided not to use it and go with public or private github repositories with jenkins as automation, puppeteer as ui testing and other testing as needed all integrated in a customized docker image.